KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 5. Click on **OK** ![OK button](/images/ok.png) when complete.

-6. You are now in the Process **Design** page, that is Kianda Designer.
-From here, you can add forms.
+6. You are now in the Process **Design** page, that is [Kianda Designer](#kianda-designer-introduction).
+From here, you can add forms, fields and rules, change [process settings](#process-settings) and properties and manage your process design.

 ## Kianda Designer introduction

-Kianda process designer provides an intuitive interface where you can quickly start building forms for any use case.
+Kianda Process **Designer** provides an intuitive interface where you can quickly start building forms for any use case.

 The key components of the form designer are: